【大問2 文章読解】

 “It's teaching me about love--both the physical and emotional side---which is something I could do with learning about.
 It's teaching me to examine myself and my past behavior."

-Literature may encourage self-reflection and open new doors to inmates, but as it stands there have been no targeted studies into whether there is any correlation between improved literacy levels in inmates and reoffending.
+as it stands there have been no targeted studies into whether there is any correlation between improved literacy levels in inmates and reoffending.
 However, research into the Prisoners' Education Trust's courses by the Ministry of Justice’s Data Lab found a 25 percent reduction in recidivism among inmates who took a distance learning course.
 These courses, seventy of which the Prisoners' Education Trust funded in 2016, include English Literature and Creative Writing.

 While inmates like Jordan take comfort in conversations that reading offers, another current inmate, Edward, likes to read to distract himself from the chatter around him.
 For Edward, fiction isn't as enticing.
 He enjoys non-fiction because "you hear a lot of gossip in prison, but when you read a book you know it for yourself.”
 He says that reading has saved him from a fight with his cellmate many times.
 The pair are supposed to share a TV, but his cellmate doesn't like to share; they often disagree about what to watch and when.
 “When I have a book, I can become lost inside this world.”